mdayat/quicks/README.md

 I use react because it's a framework (yes, react is a framework) that will be used as described in the job requirements.
 As for react-router, I simply used it because it's the most popular routing library out there.
 Lastly, of course, vite is faster than webpack; why not?

-### playwright

-I use Playwright only to do e2e testing.
-I define e2e testing as a testing method that tests a flow or scenario, like registration flow.
-Also, it supports various test runners, programming languages, parallel execution, and, yep, I love headless testing.
-Here's the list of scenarios that need to be tested:

-1. Able to create a new message
-2. Able to search an inbox or inboxes and see an "empty component" if the searched inbox or inboxes are not found

 ### code base architecture

 I just simply grouping the same "entity" into a directory; I called it horizontal slice architecture.
 As the project becomes more complex, restructuring the architecture is needed.